Testing the Newborn Pulsar Origin of Ultrahigh Energy Cosmic Rays with EeV Neutrinos

 The all flavor neutrino flux sensitivities of the IceCube detector after one year and five years of operation are shown in Figure~\ref{fig:neu} \citep{Abbasi:2011zx}, as well as the projected ARA-37 3-year sensitivity \citep{Allison:2011wk}.
-In the SFR case, which is more appropriate in the pulsar scenario, the flux level of neutrinos from newborn pulsars is marginally consistent with the current non-detection at high energies, and should be detected in another three years of IceCube operation.
-The uniform case predicts a less optimistic flux, that still lies above the ARA 3-year sensitivity, and at a level that would be detected by IceCube within a decade.
+The neutrino flux peak at around $10^{17.5}$ eV is found to be comparable to the IceCube 5-year sensitivity \citep{Abbasi:2011zx} in the SFR case, and to the 3-year ARA sensitivity \citep{Allison:2011wk} in the uniform case.
+The flux is slightly smaller than the Waxman-Bahcall landmark and the prediction of the fast-spinning magnetar model.
+This is because efficient neutrino production occurs only in a fraction of fast-spinning pulsars and most pulsars can release cosmic-ray nuclei without depletion by meson production.

 The cosmogenic neutrinos produced during the intergalactic propagation are not shown in Figure~\ref{fig:neu}.
 This flux would be of the order of the SFR case with mixed composition in Ref.~\cite{KAO10}, represented by the lower boundary of the gray shaded region of their Fig.~9.
 The flux is below $\sim 6\times 10^{-9}\,\rm GeV\,cm^{-2}\,s^{-1}\,sr^{-1}$, and is subdominant compared to the neutrino contribution from the source region discussed here.